 - Income generation determining and agreeing 'big ticket' items for financial savings and income generation.
-The Medium Term Financial Plan, agreed by Council in February 2017 identifies a range of "big ticket" items designed to achieve cost reductions or improvements in income. - Ensure robust implementation plans for the 'big ticket' items are in place. - The 'big ticket' items are incorporated into the monthly reporting to CMT via the performance dashboard.
+The Medium Term Financial Plan, agreed by Council in February 2020 identifies a range of "big ticket" items designed to achieve cost reductions or improvements in income. - Ensure robust implementation plans for the 'big ticket' items are in place. - The 'big ticket' items are incorporated into the monthly reporting to CMT via the performance dashboard. - Recovery from the COVID-19 pandemic by leading and coordinating the Council's recovery activity to a new normality.